Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 You’ll be able to tour the Hockey Hall of Fame and learn about the history of the sport, its relation to Canadian culture as well as pop culture.

-Housing 15 exhibits over 60,000 square feet including an interactive area where you can practice your slap shot skills and listen to tips from the pros.
+Housing 15 exhibits over 60,000 square feet including an interactive area where you can practice your slap shot skills and listen to tips from the pros, the Hockey Hall of Fame is a must for sports lovers.

 - Location: 30 Yonge Street, Toronto M5E 1X8